mishkink/Statistical-analysis-on-Yelp-Business-data/README.md

 iv) Makesure to Install knit on your system before knitting

-v) install GGMAP, and hrbrthemes as there are few maps which wont be running without it.
+v) install GGMAP, and hrbrthemes as there are few maps which will not run without it.

 vi) It is highly advised to install these maps before running codes as these comes with some dependent packages , which sometimes, create error or takes time.

 Note : Running KNIT will taker time upto 10-15 minutes so please dont panic.

-       Codes are present in RMD style format. we have used our Google cloud key which we are going to delete(as it is chargeable) so if issue persist in future , make sure to use your google map key and pass it in the code.
+       Codes are present in RMD style format.
+       We have used our Google cloud key which will be deleted by the end of this month(as it is chargeable), so if the issue persists in future , it is advised to use google map key and pass it in the code.

 # link to download R studio:
       https://rstudio.com/products/rstudio/download/